 The amount of power solar panels can capture depends mainly on surface area and energy efficiency.
 The more watts a solar panel can produce, the faster it can charge a solar generator or battery.

 One component of solar panels that directly impacts power output is the type of photovoltaic cells (PV) used.
 The higher the quality of the PV cells, the more efficiently the solar panels can collect and store energy.

 EcoFlow Solar Panels use highly efficient monocrystalline silicon cells.
 Monocrystalline solar panels offer greater efficiency and require less space than polycrystalline solar panels.

 The weather is a variable that is likely to change.
-You’ll need to place your panels in a location that optimises sun coverage to charge quickly.
+You’ll need to place your panels in a location that optimizes sun coverage to charge quickly.

 The sun is something no one can control, and this will ultimately determine the speed of charge.
 Cloud cover impacts the energy that the panels can harvest.

 One way to combat low sunlight conditions is to add more PV panels or purchase ones with higher capacity.

 Solar panels should be positioned perpendicular to the sun to capture the most UV during the day.
 Think about the solar panels on household roofs – these are usually tilted or angled.